alonsoir/AironmanGPT/README.md

 AironmanGPT also known as Jarvis is an artificial intelligence assistant based on the initial work from @luijait designed to perform pentesting tasks.

+The initial philosophy is to launch applications for each of the different phases, running wireshark/tshark at the same time to combine the two outputs and add them as input to the LLM, so that each output will give you its opinion.
+For now, in the initial phases I am using nmap with different parameters, along with wireshark.
+The system prompt for now only expects you to tell it the objective to investigate, which can be an IP or a range of IPs.
+The app expects you to have both nmap and wireshark installed on your system.

+At some point I will create a make file to have all the dependencies ready.
+At some point I will create a web interface to see the results, as well as to be able to properly export the results.

 This guide will help you set up and run the project on your local environment.

 ## Prerequisites